lgw2/lgw2.github.io/_teaching/csci127-summer-2020/labs/lab2.md

 and correct return value (1 point) is used in the solution.

 ## Grading turnaround
-All labs graded with scores recorded in BrightSpace no later than lab time (2pm) the following day.
+All labs graded with scores recorded in BrightSpace before office hours the following class day.